Seemingly thousands of small, Android-powered mini-PC's have appeared

 : OK, I'm going to contradict

 myself again.
-After the above lecture on "cloud computing", and
+After the above comment about the "cloud", and

 how local storage is "passe'", I'm going to tell you that an SD card